 Clio Manage’s legal billing software lets firms quickly and easily create bills for clients from anywhere.
 Clio’s legal billing software also contains numerous features that can help paralegals and lawyers bill more efficiently.
 Here are a few examples of how Clio can help a firm’s billing:

 - Custom rates.
 Custom hourly rates and fees lets you charge clients different hourly rates and flat fees.
 This way, it’s easy for you to bill clients at different rates depending on who completes the work.

 Easy-to-read invoices.
 When you’re billing for legal work, clear invoices are crucial for clients.
 Clio helps firms create professional invoices that can include aggregated or expanded activity lists and detailed statements of accounts.

 - Time tracking.
 Clio Manage’s legal time and expense tracking features let users record their time worked via a time tracker.
 You can also add time entries directly from things like calendar events, communication logs, or documents.

 Seamless paralegal billing makes a difference

-Hiring a paralegal can bring numerous benefits to a law firm’s productivity and efficiency.
+Capturing your billable work as a paralegal can bring numerous benefits to a law firm’s productivity and efficiency.
 By knowing what legal tasks paralegals can bill, law firms have more opportunities to increase their law firm profits.
-Because paralegals can complete certain substantive legal tasks for lawyers at a lower billable hourly rate, delegating billable work to paralegals lets firms lower costs for clients while freeing up more lawyer time.

 While there are many advantages to paralegal billing, it’s always important to know the rules for what a paralegal can and cannot bill for in your jurisdiction.
-If you learn and abide by those rules, paralegals can be a cost-effective way to serve legal clients better.
+If you learn and abide by those rules, paralegals can serve legal clients better in a cost-effective way.